saurabh1088/notes/iOS/Persistence/CoreData.md

 - [ ] How do you implement undo and redo functionality using Core Data's undo manager?
 - [ ] Watch https://developer.apple.com/videos/play/wwdc2019/220
 - [ ] Check https://www.avanderlee.com/swift/core-data-performance/
+- [ ] Can a persistent container have multiple managed object model.
+Case in point NSPersistentContainer has a property managedObjectModel.
+Explore this.
+- [ ] How to define a transient entity?
+- [ ] What is the role of NSManagedObjectID?